mt33/wakeupnas/README.md

 # Wake up NAS

-A set of scripts and techniques to wake up my FreeNAS 0.7 box over Ethernet without so much as lifting my hands off the keyboard.
+Goal: boot my FreeNAS 0.7 machine from my desktop without so much as lifting my hands off the keyboard.
+This repo contains the technique and two scripts for Mac OS to accomplish this.

 ## Prerequisites